Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 03 · How does it affect me?

 How exactly do you split between cold and hot?
 A practical approach is three tiers, allocated by frequency of use and size.
 Tier one, the exchange: only what you're actively trading and need to move in and out.
-Tier two, a hot wallet: small amounts for this week's daily use and DeFi, kept at a level where being stolen wouldn't hurt.
-Tier three, a cold wallet: large amounts you won't touch for a long time.
+Tier two, a Hot Wallet: small amounts for this week's daily use and DeFi, kept at a level where being stolen wouldn't hurt.
+Tier three, a Cold Wallet: large amounts you won't touch for a long time.
 The rule is that the larger the sum and the less often you use it, the more it concentrates toward offline — so no single accident can sweep all your assets at once.

 04 · What should I do?

 What's a beginner's first step?
-One: install a mainstream hot wallet (or use your existing exchange account) and get familiar with transferring, receiving, and signing using small amounts.
-Two: when creating the wallet, write the seed phrase by hand on paper — never photograph it, store it in the cloud, or type it into any site.
+One: install a mainstream Hot Wallet (or use your existing exchange account) and get familiar with transferring, receiving, and signing using small amounts.
+Two: when creating the wallet, write the Seed Phrase by hand on paper — never photograph it, store it in the cloud, or type it into any site.
 Three: burn one iron rule into your mind: anyone asking you to enter your seed is a scam.
 Four: once your assets grow to a level where being stolen would hurt, buy a hardware wallet from the official site and move your long-term holdings there.
 Security scales with your holdings — get the first three right and you're already ahead of most beginners.

 Diagram